 radioactivity into the environment.
-Statistics indicate that the U.S. commercial nuclear industry’s safety record has been strong and improving, with the lowest level of overall safety-related impacts of any major energy source.58 Nonetheless, public concerns about nuclear safety remains high, prodded by the highly visible accidents at Three Mile Island (1979), Chernobyl (1986), and Fukushima (2011).
+Statistics indicate that the U.S. commercial nuclear industry’s safety record has been strong and improving, with the lowest level of overall safety-related impacts of any major energy source.58 Nonetheless, public concern about nuclear safety remains high, prodded by the highly visible accidents at Three Mile Island (1979), Chernobyl (1986), and Fukushima (2011).

-Advanced reactors offer the promise of safer designs that could reduce both the likelihood and consequences of core damage events.59 All of the advanced technologies take advantage of passive, “inherent” safety features that cause a reactor to shut down safely without the need for operators to take remedial action after the loss of electrical power or reactor coolant.
-SMRs have evolved from conventional LWRs to achieve the necessary safety functions through passive systems and their geometric design.
+Advanced reactors offer the promise of safer designs that could reduce both the likelihood and consequences of core damage events.59 All of the advanced technologies take advantage of passive or “inherent” safety features that cause a reactor to shut down safely without the need for operators to take remedial action after the loss of electrical power or reactor coolant.
+Advanced LWRs including SMRs have evolved from conventional LWRs to achieve the necessary safety functions through passive systems and their geometric design.
 Non-LWR advanced reactors (Gen IV) also integrate inherent safety features that are derived from the basic material and chemical characteristics of the design.60 For example, the negative reactivity coefficient for HTGRs and fast reactors, when designed correctly, prevents a runaway reaction, and automatically stops the fission process when the reactor becomes too hot or loses coolant.

 The design to automatically power down safely may not eliminate all operating or accident safety risks.
 The reactor design must perform as it has been designed to act, including the behavior of many

 new processes, reactions, parts, and materials that will be new in the advanced technologies.
-The NRC’s current licensing process of all new, advanced nuclear reactors has so far utilized only historical data and may not account for projected environmental conditions resulting from climate change.61
+The NRC’s current licensing process of all new, advanced nuclear reactors has so far utilized only historical data for plant environmental conditions and may not account for projected environmental conditions resulting from climate change.61